 Context prep time is the most diagnostic metric of the four.
 If your team spends five minutes at the start of every AI session pasting in architecture context, your CLAUDE.md is failing — and the failure is structural, not personal.
 If developers routinely override agent suggestions because "it does not know our conventions," your conventions are not documented where the agent can reach them.

-Teams running this discipline report seventy to eighty percent reductions in context prep time, though the exact number swings hard with team size, tooling maturity, and documentation baseline.
-Even a fifty percent reduction on a team that touches AI tools fifteen to twenty times a day recovers meaningful focused work — not because the model got smarter, but because the substrate it reads from finally stopped lying.
+Teams running this discipline report meaningful reductions in context prep time, though exact numbers swing with team size, tooling maturity, and documentation baseline.
+The direction is consistent.
+Even a fifty percent reduction on a team that touches AI tools fifteen to twenty times a day recovers real focused work — not because the model got smarter, but because the substrate it reads from stopped lying.

 If docs are infrastructure, the same enforcement bar that applies to code applies to them.
 Spell-check is not enforcement.